doubtfire-lms/docs.formatif.io/guides/staff/grade-portfolios.md

 ---
 title: Grading Portfolios
 summary:
-  See how to assess student portfolios within Doubtfire, this includes details on the assessment process & selection of final numeric grades.
+  See how to assess student portfolios within Formatif, this includes details on the assessment process & selection of final numeric grades.
 authors: macite
 ---